ProyectoIntegrador2018/arquidiocesis_back/README.md

 - **Set release version:** Run when changes are pushed to `master`.
 It will run `semantic-release` and sync the `master` branch with `dev`.
 To enable this workflow in your repository add the `GH_TOKEN` secret based on a personal access token with repo scope.

 To disable a given workflow simply remove the file.

+### Unit Testing Validations

+To ensure that the changes made didn't affect the current funcionalities of the models run `yarn jest`.
+This command will run all the tests and give the output of each individual test.